PanBrowse/PanVA/CONTRIBUTING.md

 This is now your own unique copy of _PanVA_.
 Changes here won't affect anyone else's work, so it's a safe space to explore edits to the code!
+Make sure to [sync your fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) with the upstream repo.

 ### 3. Make the changes you've discussed